Namohp/click-game/README.md

    ## Usage
    - Press the "Start Timer" button to begin the countdown.
    - Click the "Click Here" button as many times as possible before time runs out.
-   - Your score will be added to the history box on the right side.
+   - Your score will be added to the history box on the right side in descending order.
    - Toggle the dark/light mode using the button in the top right corner.
    - Use the "Reset" button to clear the current score and start over.